March 12th – April 17th 2016

 Breaking away from traditional representation of intellectual and scholar man, Gilian Hyland, in her photographs, focuses on an emancipated author who, in a decadent but elegant frame, is dedicated to her job.

-The exhibition is connected to the initiatives of the Bus Stop Association in program on March in Turin.
+The exhibition is linked to the initiatives of the Bus Stop Association in program on March in Turin.
 In particular, the opening of a photo exhibition and a conference at Palazzo Barolo on the 8th of March.